 Market Size

 Snackpass estimates that takeout is a $600 billion opportunity.
-90% of all takeout purchasing still happening offline, and Snackpass can slowly chip away at that number to bring more and more takeout ordering online.
+90% of all takeout purchasing still happens offline, and Snackpass can slowly chip away at that number to bring more and more takeout ordering online.

 Competition